 Reviews

-Now lets see what Your History has! : (walk over of history and back to dashboard) So it has records of all your activity across the app.
+Now let’s see what Your History has! : (walk over of history and back to dashboard) So it has records of all your activity across the app.

 So as you can see, we also would share motivational articles and videos on the dashboard for you to drive your mood for the day and share useful tips. (walk over of the daily reminder portion and come back to dashboard)